Yelp/elastalert/docs/source/elastalert.rst

 This is configured by a set of rules, each of which defines a query, a rule type, and a set of alerts.

-Several rule types with common monitoring paradigms are included with ElastAlert:
+Several rule types with common monitoring paradigms are included with ElastAlert 2:

 - "Match where there are X events in Y time" (``frequency`` type)
 - "Match when the rate of events increases or decreases" (``spike`` type)